arontier/software/README.md

 Enter a new password twice (for `Password` and `Confirmation`) and click `Save`.
 Then log out from the site.

-Next time you use OpenVPN Client Connect, you must use the new password to connect Arontier network.
+Next time you use OpenVPN Client Connect, you must use the new password to connect company network.

 ## Drivers